particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Wi-Fi country tool 2026-05-28

+The [Wi-Fi country tool](/tools/developer-tools/wifi-country/) is a web-based tool to allow you to set the Wi-Fi country code in the DCT (configuration flash) with the device connected by USB to your computer.
+It works with the P2, Photon 2, and M-SoM.

 ### WiFi.setCountryCode 2026-05-27

 Added documentation for [WiFi.setCountryCode()](/reference/device-os/api/wifi/setcountrycode-wifi/), added in Device OS 5.1.0 for the P2, Photon 2, and M-SoM.